Brubsy/CodingTank_Sinqia/README.md

 # CodingTank_Sinqia

-Project assigned at the Coding Tank phase
+Project assigned at Coding Tank phase of Dev_Makers program from Adatech.